Helping you grow closer to God

 We now get to the exciting part, where Jesus teaches us, very specifically, about how to have faith.

 Are you in Luke 9?
 Let’s go.
 This is the good part.
-How in the world, then, I need to remember what faith is, and isn’t.
+I need to remember what faith is, and isn’t.
 It’s not emotional.
 It’s trusting His character, and His promises.
 God deeply values it.
 It always involves risk.

 Jesus taught His disciples about a radical faith.
 And then, notice, He’s going to call them to this.
 This isn’t just to the private disciples.
 This is to all of His followers: “Then He said to them, ‘If anyone would come after Me, he must deny himself, and take up his cross daily, and follow Me.
 For whoever wants to save his life will lose it, but whoever loses his life for Me will save it.
 What good is it for man to gain the whole world and yet forfeit his very self?
 If anyone is ashamed of Me and My words, the Son of Man will be ashamed of him when He comes in His glory, and in the glory of the Father and of the holy angels.
 I tell you the truth, some who are standing here will not taste death before they see the Kingdom of God.’”